vivekBharati81/Synchronization_Technique_in_OFDM/README.md

-# Schmidl and Cox Algorithm for OFDM Synchronization
+# Synchronization Techniques in OFDM

 ## Overview